MindTheGap-ERC/StratPal/README.md

 to view the available vignettes (long form documentation) with use cases or visit the package webpage ([mindthegap-erc.github.io/StratPal](https://mindthegap-erc.github.io/StratPal/)) to get started.

+## Contribution

+For contribution guidelines see the CONTRIBUTING.md file

 ## License

 Apache 2.0, see LICENSE file for license text.